 - Lead generation: Continuously discover new potential customers matching your criteria

-- Competitive intelligence: Monitor emerging competitors and new funding announcements
+- Competitive intelligence: Discover emerging competitors

 - Investment research: Track new companies meeting specific investment criteria